By Dennis and Barbara Rainey

 What did Jabez ask God to do?
 Bless him.
 Give him new turf and enlarge his sphere of influence.
 Keep him from temptation.
 Stay with him.
 Pray this prayer with your mate, and at the end of the year, see how different your lives will be.

-4. Help your spouse be a better steward of their gifts and abilities.
-Remind your spouse of how God has used them in the past.
-Help your spouse plug into the local church, which needs committed laymen and women who have strong, godly character and a vision for their communities.
+4. Become a better steward of your gifts and abilities.
+With your spouse, talk about how God has used both of you in the past.
+Plug into the local church, which needs committed laymen and women who have strong, godly character and a vision for their communities.

-Also, help your spouse recognize their convictions.
+Also, identify your convictions.
 Thomas Carlyle says, “Conviction is worthless until it can convert itself into daily conduct.”
-Help your mate determine what he is willing to die for so he can ultimately determine what he can live for.
+Talk about what you are willing to die for so you can ultimately determine what you can live for.

 5. Ask God to give your children a sense of purpose, direction, and mission.
 As someone once said, “Our children are messengers we send to a time we will not see.”